Biography of Sir Denis Brogan

 Denis William Brogan

-The Denis Brogan Professor of American Studies is named for Sir Denis William Brogan (1900-1974), an international authority in American and French political history.
-He left a large collection of his papers and books to the University Library.
+The Denis Brogan Professor of American Studies is named for Sir Denis William Brogan (1900-1974), an international authority on American and French political history.

 Brogan was born in Glasgow and graduated MA from the University in 1923.
 He went on to graduate with a first class in History at Balliol College, Oxford and to study at Harvard on a Rockefeller scholarship.
 After a brief stint working as a journalist at The Times, he became a lecturer in History at University College, London.
 He was appointed a lecturer in Politics at the LSE in 1930 and in 1934 a tutor at Corpus Christi College, Oxford.
 In 1939 he was elected Professor of Political Science at Cambridge.